V01dDweller/dotfiles/README.md

 Vim
 ---

-This installs my .vimrc and .gvimrc files, the pathogen plugin manager and a list of plugins.
+This installs my `.vimrc` and `.gvimrc` files, the pathogen plugin manager, and a list of plugins.

 [modeline]: # ( vi: set number colorcolumn=80: )